swcarpentry/r-novice-gapminder/_episodes/14-tidyr.md

 > ## Challenge 1
 >
-> Is the gapminder dataframe purely long, purely wide, or some intermediate format?
+> Is gapminder a purely long, purely wide, or some intermediate format?
 >
 >
 > > ## Solution to Challenge 1